learn-co-curriculum/hs-git-website-lab/README.md

 * First things first, click on the fork icon at the top of the page, then fork this lab by clicking the "Fork" button in the top right corner.

-* Notice the location of the new forked repository is your-github-username/hs-git-website-lab.
-A copy of this lab now exists on your github account.
+* A copy of this lab now exists on your github account, but we need to clone the project to get it on your computer.

-* Now we have to clone the project to get it on your computer.
-In the right navigation bar you should see something that says SSH clone URL and a link that starts with git@github... (if you don't see this you should click on the blue SSH link).
+* In the right navigation bar you should see something that says SSH clone URL and a link that starts with git@github... (if you don't see this you should click on the blue SSH link).
 You'll need that git@github link for the following command in your terminal:

 `git clone git@github.com:<your username>/hs-git-website-lab.git`